ATMartin/AdminRB/README.md

 This app currently assumes it is located in a dedicated directory in your app root!
 If you move it, please adjust the `:database` setting to account for the move.
 Otherwise it WILL NOT WORK!

+You can leave this running in the background and open a new terminal window to work in, or you can exit this app with `Ctrl+C` to free up your current terminal, just like `rails server`.

 Settings
 -----------